imeyefly/Rando-Prompto/README.md

   editor, it is as easy as it can be to add, edit, replace, and remove from the lists,

 * The generated prompts may just inspire you to prompt in ways you may not otherwise think of.

+# The Standalone EXE:
+* I put the exe version in a zip file inside the main app folder.
+Feel free to use either one.
+But the EXE version does not have the terminal to display any info or the prompt history.

 # Extra Features: